Finding a Top Financial Advisor Firm in Texas

 Money Matters designs a personalized portfolio for each client based on his or her financial situation and investment preferences.
 It meets frequently with clients to go over results and check in on goals.
 The firm rebalances portfolios each quarter to cut down on volatility.

 Investments include mutual funds, fixed annuities, variable annuities, insurance products, ETFs and individual securities.
 The firm has both buy and sell strategies.

 RGT Wealth Advisors

-RGT Wealth Advisors is a fee-only firm based in Dallas, making it both the highest-ranked Dallas firm on this list and the highest-ranked fee-only firm.
-Additionally, it earned the top spot on SmartAsset’s list of the top 10 Dallas financial advisor firms.
+RGT Wealth Advisors is a fee-only firm based in Dallas, making it the third-ranked Dallas firm on this list.
+Additionally, it earned the third spot on SmartAsset’s list of the top 10 Dallas financial advisor firms.
 It has more than $4 billion in assets under management.

 The firm has 34 advisors and a Texas-sized group of certifications.
 That includes 16 certified financial planners (CFPs), one certified trust and financial advisor (CTFA), six certified public accountants (CPAs), two certified divorce financial analysts (CDFAs), one chartered financial consultant (ChFC), one accredited portfolio management advisor (APMA) and nine chartered financial analysts (CFAs).

 The firm requires a $3 million minimum investment.
 This high barrier might contribute to the majority of its business coming from high-net-worth clients.
 The firm also advises individuals, pension plans and charitable organizations.

 RGT Wealth Advisors was founded in 1985.
 It is owned by its 16 managing directors.
 Originally founded as a tax accounting company, its services have evolved over the years into the more robust advising service it is today.